Test in production without watermarks.

 OCR stands for "Optical Character Recognition".
 This is the process of converting paper documents or images into readable text.
 Various methods exist to do this such as scanning or manual input through a keyboard.
-This is done to convert any scanned files, PDFs, or handwritten documents to their original text format.
+This is done to convert any scanned files and PDFs to their original text format.
 This process has proven invaluable in criminal cases where documents are too damaged for manual transcription but can be scanned and interpreted by OCR software.

 With the advancement of technology and the ubiquitous adoption of digital tools, OCR has also been implemented in other fields such as document conversion on apps like Google Docs, as well as in academia and the world of business.
 There are two main types of OCR, "static" and "dynamic".
 The most common type is static OCR in which the entire document is scanned at once.
 Dynamic OCR, on the other hand, scans one line at a time and can process more sophisticated layouts such as tabular data.